 Students should meet with the Director of Graduate Studies, Matthew Guterl, and Director of Graduate Admissions, Ainsley LeSure, to discuss a path forward before routing their application through the Graduate School.

-The Certificate in Africana Studies requires students to take four courses total: the three core courses (2001, 2002, and 2101), and one additional course taught by an Africana Studies faculty member.
+The Certificate in Africana Studies requires students to take four courses total: three of the core courses (e.g., 2001, 2002, 2003, and 2101), and one additional course taught by an Africana Studies faculty member.
 Also, students will be expected to demonstrate their learnings in their dissertation via a dedicated chapter, or otherwise significant theoretical or methodological inclusion of Africana Studies principles.
 If this is not possible, students will be expected to take an additional course taught by core faculty.

 Students should use UFUNDS and include a statement detailing their interests and rationale for undertaking the requirements.
 The Department will discuss and reply promptly.
 Students are encouraged to take courses within the Department before applying.